acbart/peml/README.md

 # PEML: The Program Exercise Markup Language

-This repository contains the **"peml" ruby gem**, a parser for PEML.
+This repository contains the **"peml" python module**, a parser for PEML.

 The **Programming Exercise Markup Language (PEML)** (feedback on name choice is welcome!) is intended to be a simple, easy format for